litexlang/litex-tutorial/Tutorial/Introduction.md

 ## Intuitive

-Litex support all common express in math like numbers and calculation symbols.
+Litex support all common expression in math like numbers, variables, functions, etc.

 Here is an example: to determine the correctness of solution of multivariate linear equation: 2x + 3y = 10, 4x + 5y = 14: